 No Car, No Problem: How to Get Around San Diego Without a Car

 The San Diego Metropolitan Transit System is an easy and economical way to get around San Diego County.
 Known as “The Trolley,” San Diego’s metro trains service over 50 areas of the city and run on three lines — including the newly expanded Blue Line, which has recently added multiple stops.
 Riders can use the Trolley to reach many of the city’s most popular attractions.
-At just $2.50 for a one-way ticket to any station, and $8 for a Day Pass (which is good to be used on any bus or trolley the whole day), this option is both efficient and budget-friendly.
+At just $2.50 for a one-way ticket to any station, and $8 for a Day Pass (which is good for the whole day), this option is both efficient and budget-friendly.
 Need to find a stop?
 The MTS offers a handy reference map right here.

 Explore by Bike

 San Diego is ranked as one of the most bicycle-friendly cities in the nation, so getting around town on two wheels is a popular transportation option.
 Riders can enjoy the sunshine and sea breeze, and get some exercise while they’re at it.
 Going to the beach?
 Cruise the route known as the Bayshore Bikeway, a 24-mile path reserved for cyclists, providing riders with a convenient way to commute safely without having to worry about sharing the road with motor vehicles.
-Guests can ask our front-desk staff for recommendations on rental bike stations that are currently open.
+Need a bike?
+You’re in luck!
+Island Palms offers guests complimentary two-hour bike rentals.
+Just ask the front desk, and we’ll get you on the road!

 Take a Walk